Fowthy/studionest/docs/security-report.md

 - **Justification**: `There were a lot of console.logs, printing data from the requests with test words, which is really inappropriate for a production build.`
 - **Status**: `Fixed`
 - **Proof of Fix**:

+I managed to fix all critical issues and reduced the high and mediul vulnerabilities to significantly lower amount, compared to the first scan.